Severe Weather Statement issued for Bay, Midland by NWS - NewsBreak

 Severe Weather Statement issued for Bay, Midland by NWS

-Effective: 2021-09-07 12:20:00 EDT Expires: 2021-09-07 19:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: TAKE COVER NOW!
-Move to a basement or an interior room on the lowest floor of a sturdy building.
-Avoid windows.
-If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Target Area: Bay; Midland A TORNADO WARNING REMAINS IN EFFECT UNTIL 400 PM EDT FOR WEST CENTRAL BAY AND EAST CENTRAL MIDLAND COUNTIES At 319 PM EDT, a severe thunderstorm capable of producing a tornado was located near Auburn, moving east at 55 mph.
-HAZARD...Tornado and golf ball size hail.
-SOURCE...Radar indicated rotation.
-IMPACT...Flying debris will be dangerous to those caught without shelter.
-Mobile homes will be damaged or destroyed.
-Damage to roofs, windows, and vehicles will occur.
-Tree damage is likely.
-This dangerous storm will be near Kawkawlin and Linwood around 330 PM EDT.
-Other locations impacted by this tornadic thunderstorm include Crump, Willard and Bay City State Recreation Area.
-TORNADO...RADAR INDICATED MAX HAIL SIZE...1.75 INalerts.weather.gov
+Effective: 2021-09-07 15:23:00 EDT Expires: 2021-09-07 19:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Bay; Midland A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 445 PM EDT FOR SOUTHERN BAY...SAGINAW AND SOUTHEASTERN MIDLAND COUNTIES At 359 PM EDT, severe thunderstorms were located along a line extending from Bay City to near Marion Springs to 6 miles northwest of Elsie, moving east at 40 mph.
+HAZARD...60 mph wind gusts and quarter size hail.
+SOURCE...Radar indicated.
+IMPACT...Hail damage to vehicles is expected.
+Expect wind damage to roofs, siding, and trees.
+These severe storms will be near Saginaw, Bay City and Zilwaukee around 405 PM EDT.
+Munger around 410 PM EDT.
+Oakley around 425 PM EDT.
+Chesaning around 430 PM EDT.
+Bridgeport around 435 PM EDT.
+Birch Run around 445 PM EDT.
+Frankenmuth around 450 PM EDT.
+Other locations impacted by these severe thunderstorms include Brant, Nelson, Carrollton, Garfield, Arthur, Fenmore, Burt, Gera, Buena Vista Township and Poseyville.
+TORNADO...POSSIBLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0